Definition of PostgreSQL COMMIT

 - We can also commit the transaction using begin and end statements in PostgreSQL.
 Begin and end statement is also used to commit the transaction.

-- Suppose we used to begin and end transaction command.
+- Suppose we used to begin and end transaction commands.
 In that case, a commit will show a warning message that “there is no transaction in progress” because this transaction was already saved into the database.
 Currently, there was no transaction to commit or save to the database.

 - Commit in PostgreSQL is very important to save single or multiple transactions into the database at one time.